-16.36 After application, care must be taken to protect the render/brick-slips from direct sunlight, drying winds, rain, mist and cold (less than 5°C on a falling thermometer) to prevent the drying time from being too rapid or excessively prolonged.

-16.37 The decorative finish should not be applied in wet weather, at temperatures below 5°C or when frost is expected.
-Freshly coated work should be protected from rain (minimum of one week for brick-slips).
+- 16.24 After application, care must be taken to protect the render from direct sunlight, drying winds, rain, mist and cold (less than 5°C on a falling thermometer) to prevent the drying time from being too rapid or excessively prolonged. - 16.25 The decorative finish should not be applied in wet weather, at temperatures below 5°C or when frost is expected.